-OS X comes with almost 50 languages, chances are you only speak one or two.
+OS X comes with almost 50 languages.
+Chances are you only speak one or two.
 Multilingual will allow you to delete some of the language files that you do not need.

 1. Download Monolingual from here

 2. Run it and it will remove all the language files you don’t need.
-It defaults to keeping English, gets rid of Afrikaans, Albanian, Amharic etc. (Don’t use the other features of monolingual – just the language removal.)
+It defaults to keeping English.
+(It gets rid of Afrikaans, Albanian, Amharic etc.

 This will be more useful on an older smaller hard drive where the space taken by the language files is a significant proportion of the drive.
-But if you have a drive bigger than 100G you probably won’t even notice an extra few hundred Megabytes taken by the language files.
+But if you have a big drive (say 100G or more) you probably won’t even notice an extra few hundred Megabytes taken by the language files.

 3. Clear out your Library/Application Support folder

-Have a look in your Macintosh HD/Library/Application Support folder and there may be some old folders from applications you have deleted but no longer use.
+Have a look in your Macintosh HD/Library/Application Support folder.
+There may be some folders from applications you have deleted but no longer use.
 You can delete them.

 4. Clear out your Printers

-This is like the languages, but for printer drovers.
+This is like the languages, but for printer drivers.
 OSX comes ready to work with hundreds of printers, chances are you only have one or two.
 Have a look in Macintosh HD/Library/Printers and delete any folders for printers you don’t need.
-For example the Epson library contains 1.4Gig of files – yet I don’t even have an Epson printer!
+For example the Epson library contains 1.4Gig of files and I don’t even have an Epson printer!